Dark-GreenCat/xmint/xmint/README.md

 - **Instruction Memory (IMEM)**: Stores the instructions to be executed by the CPU.
 - **Program Counter (PC)**: Tracks the address of the next instruction to be executed.
 - **Adder**: Performs arithmetic operations, particularly addition.
+- **Register File**: Stores data operands for instructions and facilitates reading and writing of register values.

 #### **2.2.1 Instruction Memory (IMEM)**